ahmagdy/leaderelection/README.md

 #### Watcher interface to act on leadership changes
 I tried to keep the interface minimal without fancy options.

-If you feel like it's missing an event or can be extended, feel free to contribute or open a ticket.
+Feel free to contribute or open a ticket if you feel like it's missing an event or can be extended.

 ```go
 var _ leaderelection.EventsWatcher = (*WatcherService)(nil)